ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         Currently, there is no means in the app to reset the authorization state or sign out from the OP.
 There is also no UI to initiate the API call.
 We will add some basic controls to the app to complete the picture, but this part should not require elaborate comments as the actual UI implementation will greatly depend on your own app design.
 To abstract from the storyboard environment we will add all the UI pieces programmatically.

-        In the `application(_:didFinishLaunchingWithOptions:)` method of `AppDelegate.swift` add a navigation controller to the app:
+        In the `application(_:didFinishLaunchingWithOptions:)` method of `AppDelegate.swift`, add a navigation controller to the app:

          ```swift
         // AppDelegate.swift